Best Story Ever

 Because of sin, God gave us his law, his “rules for life,” to keep us from hurting ourselves and each other, to show us how serious sin really is, and to prove to us that even our best efforts still fall short of his perfection.
 He gave his commandments verbally and in writing to his chosen nation of Israel, but his laws are also written on the heart of each person, whether Jew (Israelite) or Gentile (non-Israelite).
 This is how we inherently know that murder is wrong or that it’s wrong to take what belongs to someone else.

-• When the Gentiles, which have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves: which [show] the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another (Romans 2:14–15).
+- When the Gentiles, which have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves: which [show] the work of the law written in their hearts, their conscience also bearing witness, and their thoughts the mean while accusing or else excusing one another (Romans 2:14–15).

 The problem is that because of our rebellious nature and the sin we inherited from our first parents, we are unable to keep God’s law perfectly.
 Not only that, we know there’s a God, we know what we’re doing is wrong, and we choose to go ahead and do it anyway.

-• For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness; because that which may be known of God is manifest in them; for God hath shewed it unto them.
-For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse . . .
-Who knowing the judgment of God, that they which commit such things are worthy of death, not only do the same, but have pleasure in them that do them.
+- For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who hold the truth in unrighteousness; because that which may be known of God is manifest in them; for God hath shewed it unto them.
+For the invisible things of him from the creation of the world are clearly seen, being understood by the things that are made, even his eternal power and Godhead; so that they are without excuse . . . who knowing the judgment of God, that they which commit such things are worthy of death, not only do the same, but have pleasure in them that do them.
 (Romans 1:18–20, 32)

 Although God’s perfect love mourns for us, his perfect justice demands a penalty for our rebellion.
 Overlooking our sin is not an option.
 We all know the bad guys shouldn’t get away with it.
-Except in this story, we’re all the bad guys.

 And we won’t get away with it.